10 things you need to know before the opening bell (SPY, SPX, QQQ, DIA, TSLA)

 Stocks closed at record highs on Friday.
 The S&P 500 settled at 2,874.69, erasing any doubt about this being the longest-running bull market in US history.

 Powell says he sees interest rates rising gradually.
-"The economy is strong," Fed Chairman Jerome Powell said in his speech at the Kansas City Fed's Jackson Hole Symposium on Friday.
-"Inflation is near our 2 percent objective, and most people who want a job are finding one...
+"The economy is strong," Federal Reserve Chairman Jerome Powell said in his speech at the Kansas City Fed's Jackson Hole Symposium on Friday.
+"Inflation is near our 2 percent objective, and most people who want a job are finding one ...
 If the strong growth in income and jobs continues, further gradual increases in the target range for the federal funds rate will likely be appropriate."

 The yield curve is at its narrowest point since 2007.
-The spread between the US 10-year and 2-year yields touched 19 basis points on Monday.
-It has gone negative prior to every recession dating back to the 1960s.
+The spread between the US 10-year and two-year yields touched 19 basis points on Monday.
+It has gone negative before every recession dating back to the 1960s.

 Main Street's thriving job market could be foreshadowing a stock meltdown — and mass layoffs across Wall Street.
-Main Street workers enjoy their lowest unemployment rate in 18 years, the fact that it's so low could be portending a very dangerous period ahead for markets, according to Leuthold's chief investment strategist, Jim Paulsen.
+As Main Street workers enjoy their lowest unemployment rate in 18 years, the fact it's so low could portend a dangerous period ahead for markets, according to Leuthold's chief investment strategist, Jim Paulsen.

 Tesla shares are lower.
 They are down 4.49% at $308.32 apiece following Musk's announcement.
-He had previously said he was trying to take the electric-car maker private at $420 a share.
+He had tweeted on August 7 that he was trying to take the electric-car maker private at $420 a share.

 The Turkish lira is under pressure.
 The lira is weaker by 3.36% at 6.1839 per dollar as Turkish markets reopened after a week of holiday.